top of page

 Rhubarb and Sugar in a Pan

-After the rhubarb has sweated in the sugar you will see that it actually looks wet in the saucepot even though we didn’t add any water.
+After the rhubarb has sweated in the sugar you will see that it actually looks wet in the saucepot even though I didn’t add any water.
 It’s now time to bring the rhubarb to a full boil for 30 seconds.

 Once you have completed the boiling of the rhubarb it is time to fill your jars.
 Using a jar funnel, fill your hot jar leaving a 1/2 inch headspace.